Faculty & Staff

 David teaches MYP and DP Mathematics and had also taught Mandarin at Elsa High School.
 Originally from China, David obtained his B.Sc. and M.Sc. in Electrical Engineering from Peking University and received his M.Ed. and PGDE from HKIED and HKU respectively.
 David regards mathematics as language, as the language of nature and as a form of art, and he aims to convey his passion for the subject to his students so that they can appreciate mathematics from multiple perspectives.
 David has broad interests, including music, eLearning and nanotechnology, as well as swimming with his 4-year-old daughter during weekends.

-Sophia is our MYP Mandarin and Mathematics teacher.
+Sophia is our MYP Mathematics and Economics teacher.
 Originally from Mainland China, Sophia came to Hong Kong in 2011 to complete her Masters in Economics at the University of Hong Kong.
 Inspired by Marva Collins, a great American educator, Sophia started her teaching in 2012 as a teacher at an international tuition centre, and gained experience in teaching mathematics, economics and marketing for IB, IGCSE and A-Levels.
 Seeing teaching at school as a calling, Sophia joined Elsa in 2015 with the objective of contributing to students’ academic excellence and inspiring students to become confident, caring and responsible.
 Besides teaching, Sophia also loves travelling, swimming and reading, and also dreaming of being good at playing violin or guitar.

 Diarmuid is our Librarian and EAL teacher.
 He hails from the west of Ireland but got bitten by the education bug in Sydney in 1999 while working in Human Resources as a workplace trainer.
 He made the move into teaching in Dublin and, when qualified, made the move to the sunnier climes of Italy.
 Since then he has had a diverse and informative experience in education: teaching in state schools in Rome, working as a bilingual teacher, librarian, ICT coordinator and teacher trainer at the British Council in Paris and teaching at a French kindergarten in Hong Kong.
 Diarmuid lives at the top of a big hill on Lamma with his wife and two children.
 He loves travelling and meeting new people, follows football closely and has a passion for historical novels and la cucina italiana.